“Bear one another’s burdens, and so fulfill the law of Christ”

 Bear one another’s burdens,

 Spiritual Christians bear the heavy “burdens” of others because bearing burdens is an act of love.
-Although we can cast our burdens on God (Psalm 5:22; 1 Peter 5:7), we should be able to cast them on fellow believers as well.
+Although we can cast our burdens on God (Psalm 55:22; 1 Peter 5:7), we should also be able to cast them on fellow believers.

 The word burden here refers to something that someone cannot carry on one’s own; it puts extreme strain on our spiritual capital.
 The word means weight, heaviness, or load.
 It is a load that presses down on us, a heavy burden.
 Fallen Christians need the help of spiritual Christians.
 The burden here is the burden of failing the Lord Jesus.
 Sin can be oppressive.